megnergit/MoistureSensor_ESP32_E3/README.md

-# Create a moisure sensor with ESP32
+# Create a moisture sensor with ESP32

 ## Goal